 In addition, runway 8L-26R was extended by 500ft from 8,500ft to 9,000ft by the addition of 250ft on either end to accommodate commercial jet aircraft.
 This was completed in September 2003.
-Terminal A/B south apron was also extended with a new taxiing lane and a new taxiway bridge between this and Terminal C apron was constructed.
+Terminal A/B south apron was also extended with a new taxiing lane and a new taxiway bridge between this and Terminal C apron was built.

-Construction began in January 2002, and was completed by March 2004.
-In addition to this a new midfield taxiway was constructed between the terminal complex and the east-west runway, which was completed in June 2004.
+Construction began in January 2002 and was completed by March 2004.
+In addition to this, a new midfield taxiway was constructed between the terminal complex and the east-west runway, which was completed in June 2004.

-The TerminaLink system between Terminals B and C was also expanded to include Terminals A and B, where its 80 passenger cars can transport travellers in 90 seconds between the two terminals at 30mph.
+The TerminaLink system between Terminals B and C was also expanded to include Terminals A and B, where its 80 passenger cars can transport travellers in 90s between the two terminals at 30mph.
 The airport also has a railway connecting the various terminals, which is expected to continue in operation.

 The advantage of a rampside facility is that the aircraft can taxi up to the centre to unload almost directly from the plane, which is more efficient and secure.
 Phase one included ramp space for up to 20 aircraft and was completed mid 2002.
-The airport ranks as the eleventh largest gateway in the US in terms of international air cargo moved.
+The airport ranks as the 11th largest gateway in the US in terms of international air cargo moved.
 The facility moved 751 million pounds of cargo in 2005.

 All four of the terminals have been improved by the construction of new concourses equipped with loading bridges.
 In addition, in 2001 GBIA increased the number of parking spaces between Terminal A and B by 5,600, to a total of 23,000 spaces.
 The parking garage at Terminal C was upgraded to provide another 600 spaces and was completed in July 2002.

-The reconstructed Terminal A south terminal was completed in 2001, and the $65m Terminal A north concourse opened on 31 January 2002.
+The reconstructed Terminal A south terminal was completed in 2001 and the $65m Terminal A north concourse opened on 31 January 2002.
 This 256,000ft² ten-gate concourse has the capability to expand to 14 gates and brings the airport's number of international gates to 29.
 The total contract was worth $70.8m.
 American Airlines, Delta, SouthWest, United and US Airlines are the main services that will run from these gates.

 The airport is an increasingly prominent gateway to South America and other international destinations.
 Continental Airline's new exclusive-use international terminal, Terminal E, includes better baggage handling equipment and Federal Inspection Services (FIS) facilities.

-The terminal is connected to the existing Terminal A building via two bridges.
+The terminal is connected to the existing Terminal A via two bridges.
 One bridge is for pedestrians and one is for the baggage conveyor and utilities servicing the new concourse.
 The building incorporates a skylight system running from east to west and a terrazzo map of the world with a bronze sculpture of a tree to greet travellers beneath the rotunda.
 The new Terminal E partially opened in June 2003.
 The remainder of the terminal opened in January 2004.

-The building features an extensive baggage system including baggage recheck for connecting flights and a spacious meet-and-greet hall.
+The building features an extensive baggage system, including baggage recheck for connecting flights and a spacious meet-and-greet hall.
 The facility also provides access to the automated people mover for transportation to Terminals B and C.

 An adjacent public parking structure adds 2,500 parking spaces to serve Terminals C, D and E. The building also houses a ticketing lobby for Continental Airlines departures from Terminals D and E. Ticketing for foreign-flag departures remains in Terminal D.